AlliteratedGames/cannibal-contagion-rpg/CannibalContagionRPG.md

 ### What Characteristic Do I Use?

 If you wish to use violence, hurting, direct action, and force to overcome the conflict, use Kill.
-If you wish to approach the obstacle from unexpected angles, use the environment, assist your allies, hack the mainframe, or otherwise use guile, wit, resourcefulness and insight to overcome the conflict, use **<span style="font-variant:small-caps;">Savvy</span>**.
-Sometimes the situation is pretty obvious – usually, if your intention is to cause direct Hurtin’ to a person, place, or thing, then you use use **<span style="font-variant:small-caps;">Kill</span>**, and if your intention is to bypass a conflict or challenge through less direct means, then you use **<span style="font-variant:small-caps;">Savvy</span>**.
+If you wish to approach the obstacle from unexpected angles, use the environment, assist your allies, hack the mainframe, or otherwise use guile, wit, resourcefulness and insight to overcome the conflict, use ***Savvy***.
+Sometimes the situation is pretty obvious – usually, if your intention is to cause direct Hurtin’ to a person, place, or thing, then you use use ***Kill***, and if your intention is to bypass a conflict or challenge through less direct means, then you use ***Savvy***.

 ### Showdown Strategies